ghabxph/lets-do-solana-shall-we/README.md

 - Knows basic JavaScript/TypeScript
 - Comfortable with CLI and editing code
 - Has 0 knowledge of Solana?
 Perfect.
+- **Node.js** (for web3.js and client-side development)

 ---

 ## 🎓 Outcome

 By the end of this course, you will:

 - Write Solana programs with and without Anchor
 - Understand signing, PDAs, mutability, and serialization
 - Build real-world apps that interact with your contracts
 - Know how to debug, test, and secure your programs
+- Think like a Solana engineer, not just a copy-paster

 ---